microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 ## Step 4 - Configure Postman environments
-Now you will configure your two Postman environments (`api-fhir` and `fhir-proxy`).
+Now you will configure your Postman environment (`fhir-service`).

-1. For the `api-fhir` Postman environment, you will need to retrieve the following values:
+1. For the `fhir-service` Postman environment, you will need to retrieve the following values:

 - `tenantId` - AAD tenant ID (go to **AAD** -> **Overview** -> **Tenant ID**)
 - `clientId` - Application (client) ID for Postman client app (go to **AAD** -> **App registrations** -> **Name** -> **Overview** -> **Application (client) ID**)